 As you can see in the image above, the VPN did not leak our real IPv4 or IPv6 address.
 It is also worth noting that there were no results for IPv6 with the VPN connected, which indicates that the VPN client is blocking IPv6 connections to prevent leaks.
 No WebRTC leaks were detected either, which is good news indeed!

 Finally, the test did not indicate any DNS leaks, which is important for ensuring your ISP knows nothing of what you do online.
 To conclude, no details for our own ISP appeared in any of the results, which means that this VPN gets a clean bill of health for privacy purposes.

 It is also worth noting that the provider told us that all the apps provide DNS leak protection by default, without the need to toggle this feature on, Our tests reveal this to be true.

 Jurisdiction and data policies

-UltraVPN belongs to a company called Aura, which is based in the US.
+UltraVPN belongs to a company called Pango, which is itself owned by Aura; a company based in the US.
 America is not an ideal location for a VPN to be based because it is home to the NSA, warrants, and gag orders.
 This theoretically means that the VPN could be ordered to provide details about its users to the government and nobody would be the wiser.

 Does UltraVPN work in China?